edimaudo/hackathon_coding_challenges/Impact_circle/greener_future/information.md

-# Social Impact Hackathon for N
+# Social Impact Hackathon for Greener Future

 ## Timeline
 November 27 @ 9-10am: Introductions, form your team and do some Exploratory Data Analysis!